 Temperature: While this succulent can tolerate average summer temperatures and short-term freezing, extreme cold or heat can cause it to lose leaves and even die.
 Crassula pubescens subsp. rattrayi grows best in USDA Plant Hardiness Zones 9b to 11b, with average minimum winter temperatures ranging from 25 to 50 °F (-3.9 to 10 °C).

-Fertilizing: While Crassula pubescens subsp. rattrayi does not require high levels of nutrients, it will benefit from a small amount of organic fertilizer in mid-spring when it starts actively growing.
+Fertilizing: While Crassula pubescens subsp. rattrayi does not require high levels of nutrients; it will benefit from a small amount of organic fertilizer in mid-spring, when it starts to grow actively.

 Repotting: Repot the plant as needed, preferably in spring, at the beginning of the growing season.
 Make sure the soil is dry before beginning to repot.